Monday - Friday

 980 Westfall Road

-Transgender voice changing, which is also known as feminization laryngoplasty is a complicated process that requires three factors to achieve success.
-A strong understanding of the process will give you the greatest chances of achieving a voice that sounds natural and is perceived as female by others.
 Surgery to raise the pitch of the voice is relatively straight forward in most patients in experienced hands.
-Having the final voice perceived as being female, versus just a higher pitched male voice, goes well beyond pitch-raising surgery.
+Having the final voice perceived as being female, instead of just a higher pitched male voice, goes well beyond pitch-raising surgery.
 The first step is understanding the differences between "pitch" versus "voice" versus "speech."
 The vocal cords are simply 'sound generators'.
 Pitch is the rate at which the vocal cords vibrate, and determines the frequency of a sound produced.
 Pitch is essentially ALL that the voicebox (larynx) does.
 The pitch at which we speak is called the speaking fundamental frequency (SFF) and the array of pitches that our larynx can produce is range.
 An untrained male voice usually has a little over an octave of range, which are 12 notes on a piano.
 Voice is what results as we mold that sound.
 Voice is shaped by the size and shape of our throats, mouth, nose and sinuses, giving it resonance, just like the size and shape of a piano gives that sound character.
 The "voice" or sound of an upright piano would sound different than that of a concert grand piano even if the same note is being played.
 It is important to understand that the resonators of your voice, the shape of the throat, mouth, and sinuses, can not be changed in feminization laryngoplasty.
 Even gender reassignment surgery and/or facial feminization cosmetic surgery can not change these resonators.
 Assessing these areas pre-operatively are vital to predicting how the voice might sound, and be perceived, afterwards.

 Next, voice is shaped into words and sentences.
 This is speech.
 A genetic female uses a different part of the brain to produce speech than a genetic male, and has a certain sing-song quality called prosody.
 Prosody is why the brain of someone listening to you will subconsciously perceive the voice as being female versus a high-pitched male voice.
 (Visual cues are also very important, but for the purposes of this discussion, visual cues are assumed absent, such as during telephone conversation).
 Prosody can not be changed with hormones or surgery.
 It must be learned, the way an actor would acquire the skills to take on another's personality of sorts.
 It requires a speech therapist who is very, very experienced in transgender voice changes.
 For most, years of practice are required to perfect female prosody and have it sound natural and effortless.
 Perfecting female prosody is 50% of the final result.
 This is why a genetic female with a very low speaking voice is still perceived as female, even when in the male speaking fundamental frequency (such as many female television reporters).